qparis-math/qparis-math.github.io/seminar.md

 ---
-title: Online seminar<br>
-On the interactions between Statistics and Geometry
+title: Online seminar on the interactions between Statistics and Geometry
 ---

 ![A.D.Alexandrov following the gradient](/images/Alexandrov.png "A.D.Alexandrov following the gradient"){: .align-right width="220px"}